planning by citypaul

 - Always wait for explicit "yes" before committing

-- Break down further until one step = one commit
+- Break down further until one slice = one PR

 ❌ **Plans that change silently**